Using Science to Build Better Learners: One School's Successful Efforts to Raise Its Bar Passage Rates in an Era of Decline

 Law Review Article

-bar passage, educational psychology, self-regulated learning, testing effect, spaced repetition
+educational psychology and metacognition, bar passage, self-regulated learning, testing effect, spaced repetition

 "Bar examination pass rates are plummeting.
 Many laws schools are searching urgently for some way to stem the tide of decline.
 Silver bullet cure-alls are attractive, all too often adopted, and almost never fruitful.
 So what should schools do?